prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

-You can see the challenge we have just created doesn't show up.
+You can see the Challenge we have just created doesn't show up.
 Let's modify that request slightly.
-Since we're using eligibility criteria to categorise challenges rather than to group players, the client is going to own what the eligibility for the request is:
+Since we're using eligibility criteria to categorize Challenges rather than to group players, the client is going to own what the eligibility for the request is:

 ```
 {